 Minutes of the Committees' meetings will be taken.
 Minutes are not intended to be verbatim transcripts of all discussions and considerations.
-Minutes of the APCs will be kept in the Office of the Interim Assistant Dean for Academic Administration.
+Minutes of the APCs will be kept in the Office of the Associate Registrar.
 All proceedings must be kept confidential.